joanandreu/Sketch-to-Jasonette/README.md

 ## What it does ?

-For the moment the tool is just a prototype which will be improved for the future.
+For the moment the tool is just a POC which will be improved in the future.
 It takes a sketch exported svg file in input and output a json file in the jasonette format.

 ## Result